| | |

 Older adults65+ years7-8 hours

-The above recommendations are guidelines for how much sleep you need by age every night.
+The above recommendations are guidelines for how much sleep you need every night according to age.
 However, some people may require more, and some can handle less.
 It depends on the person and their circumstances.

 How Much Sleep Do I Need?

 The amount of sleep is listed in recommended ranges.
-For determining the amount of sleep you need, you should consider your daily activities, overall health, and typical sleep routine.
+To determine the amount of sleep you need, you should consider your daily activities, overall health, and typical sleep routine.
 And there are a few questions that can help you to figure out how much sleep you need:

 • Do you feel healthy, productive, and happy with the amount of sleep you are getting?
 Do you need more hours of sound sleep to kick it into a higher gear?

 • Does your job require you to be productive or alert to perform well?
-How productive are you in your work during the day?
+How productive are you at work during the day?ย

 • Do you feel restless and sleepy while performing your daily activities?